openfoodfacts/search-a-licious/frontend/README.md

 To add a language, you have to add the language code to `targetLocales` in `lit-localize.json`

 ### Translations in Crowdin
-We use Crowdin to manage translations.
+We can use Crowdin to manage translations.
 All files in the xliff/ folder can be uploaded to Crowdin, as it supports the [xlf format](https://store.crowdin.com/xliff).

 ## Credits